Hamburg: Tourism

 In 2017, more than 6,783,000 visitors with 13,822,000 overnight stays visited the city.
 The tourism sector employs more than 175,000 people full-time and brings in revenue of almost €9 billion, making the tourism industry a major economic force in the Hamburg Metropolitan Region.
 Hamburg has one of the fastest-growing tourism industries in Germany.
 From 2001 to 2007, the overnight stays in the city increased by 55.2% (Berlin +52.7%, Mecklenburg-Vorpommern +33%).

 The area of Reeperbahn, in the quarter St. Pauli, is Europe's largest red light district and home of strip clubs, brothels, bars, and nightclubs.
 The singer and actor Hans Albers is strongly associated with St. Pauli, and wrote the neighbourhood's unofficial anthem, "Auf der Reeperbahn Nachts um Halb Eins" ("On the Reeperbahn at Half Past Midnight"), in the 1940s.
 The Beatles had stints on the Reeperbahn early in their careers.
-Others prefer the laid-back neighbourhood Schanze, with its street cafés, or a barbecue on one of the beaches along the river Elbe.
+Others prefer the laid-back neighbourhood Schanze, with its street cafés, or a barbecue on one of the beaches along the Elbe.
 Hamburg's zoo, the Tierpark Hagenbeck, was founded in 1907 by Carl Hagenbeck as the first zoo with moated, barless enclosures.

 In 2016, the average visitor spent two nights in Hamburg.
 The majority of visitors come from Germany.
 Most foreigners are European, especially from Denmark (395,681 overnight stays), the United Kingdom (301,000 overnight stays), Switzerland (340,156 overnight stays), Austria (about 252,397 overnight stays), and the Netherlands (about 182,610 overnight stays).
 The largest group from outside Europe comes from the United States (206,614 overnight stays).

 The Queen Mary 2 has docked regularly since 2004, and there were six departures planned from 2010 onwards.